gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ~~~~~~~~~~~
 {: #sctp-encryption-chunk-newchunk-EVALID title="EVALID Chunk Type"}

 It should be noted that the EVALID-chunk format requires the receiver
 to ignore the chunk if it is not understood and silently discard all
 chunks that follow.
 This is accomplished (as described in {{RFC9260}}
 Section 3.2.) by the use of the upper bits of the chunk type.

-   This chunk is used to hold the crypto engines list.
+This chunk is used to hold the Encryption engines list.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3